 Attend and log 4 class observations

-This course is undergoing accreditation with Yoga Alliance (International) at 200 hour level, and the Independent Yoga Network.
+This course is accredited with Yoga Alliance (International) level, and the Independent Yoga Network.
 Once you've graduated successfully, you'll be eligible to:

 Register with Yoga Alliance as a RYT200

 Register your membership status with the Independent Yoga Network (UK) based on their requirements